shigeki/interop-iij-http2/README.md

 + Flow Control Tests(Ajax needed)
 + PushPromise Tests
 + Header Tests(Ordering/Cookie) (Ajax needed)
++ Padding Test
++ Frame Compression Test(need SETTINGS_COMPRESS_DATA is 1)

+Due to the implementation of stream priority of its dependency and weight, HTTP perfomance is largely degraded.
+This is just a prototype to evaluate HTTP/2 functionarities.
+Need more optimazation.

 iij-http2 needs more code cleanup.
 So it is still in my private repository.
 Stay tuned for open to public.